SofaPirate/Plaquette/docs/reference.rst

 Generators
 ----------

+* :doc:`Ramp` Generates a linear ramp signal over time.
+Commonly used for smooth parameter transitions like fading lights or scaling values.
-* :doc:`SineWave` Generates a smooth, periodic sine wave signal.
+* :doc:`Wave` Generates a smooth, periodic wave signal with a square, triangle, or sine shape.
 Commonly used for oscillatory motion or smooth transitions.
-* :doc:`SquareWave` Generates a periodic square wave signal, alternating between high and low states.
-Ideal for toggling signals like blinking LEDs.
-* :doc:`TriangleWave` Produces a periodic triangle wave signal with a linear rise and fall.
-Useful for generating smoother oscillatory patterns than square waves.

 Timing
 ------